HeuristicSolutions/Heuristics.TestEngineerEval/README.md

 ![Login Flow](https://github.com/HeuristicSolutions/Heuristics.TestEngineerEval/blob/main/assets/SampleApp-BrandFilter.png?raw=true)

-## Test 3 - Users can add products to a cart
+## Test 3 - Users can add products to a cart/basket
-**User story**: As a user that has added something to my cart, I can change the quantity that I wish to order.
+**User story**: As a user that has added something to my shopping cart, I can change the quantity that I wish to order.

 **Repro steps:**
 1. Go to https://localhost:5001
-1. Add a product to your cart
+1. Add a product to your basket
-1. Change the quantity of that item in the cart
+1. Change the quantity of that item in the basket and click "update"

 **Test conditions:**
+1. The item is added initially
-1. The order subtotal is correctly updated
+* 1. The *per-item* subtotal and the *total order* subtotals are correctly updated

 ![Login Flow](https://github.com/HeuristicSolutions/Heuristics.TestEngineerEval/blob/main/assets/SampleApp-ShoppingCart.png?raw=true)

 ## Test 4 - Users can place orders
-**User story**: As a user that has added something to my cart, I can submit the order to complete the checkout process
+**User story**: As a user that has added something to my cart/basket, I can submit the order to complete the checkout process

 **Repro steps:**
 1. Go to https://localhost:5001
 1. Add a product to your cart
 1. Click "checkout"
-1. Confirm order details and click "Place Order"
+1. Confirm order details and click "Pay Now"

 **Test conditions:**
 1. User sees a "Thanks for your Order" confirmation page
-1. User can view the order details by going to their "Order History" page
+1. User can view the order details by going to their "My Orders" page and then clicking the "Details" text link

 ![Login Flow](https://github.com/HeuristicSolutions/Heuristics.TestEngineerEval/blob/main/assets/SampleApp-OrderDetails.png?raw=true)